freenas/freenas-docs/userguide/storage.rst

 pool. **After a vdev is created, more drives cannot be added to that vdev**, but a new vdev can be striped with another of the **same type** to increase the overall size of the pool.
-To extend a pool, the vdev being added must be the same as the existing vdev in the pool.
+To extend a pool, the vdev being added must be the same type as the existing vdev in the pool.
 If the vdev being added doesn't match the existing vdev in the pool, :guilabel:`EXTEND` cannot be clicked.
 Some vdev extending exmaples include: